The Porter County Master Gardeners Association (PCMGA) is committed to giving back to

 the immediate surrounding area is eligible to apply for a grant.
 The only requirement is

 that the money must be used for materials (not labor) for a gardening/horticultural-related

 volunteer project.
 Decisions of the PCMGA are final.
-Applications are due in the Porter
+Money will be available for award

 The PCMGA will award $250 toward edible gardens.
 More info.